jiosephlee/MKS22X-ProcessingYeet/README.md

 May 6:
 - the work was split to 4 people (because of APs and such, we later deviated from initial plans) May 7:
-- Today, as sophie and grace are out from APs me and angel will start the work together May 8:
+- Today, as sophie and grace are out from APs
+- Angel: ball move and merge conflicts
+- Joseph: helped make ball move within boundaries
+May 8:
 - Sophie: made living rock follow the mouse and tried to start collideable interface
 - Joseph: started more complicated ball moves()
+- Angel : changed ball and earthball display and modified some movement method things May 9:
+- Angel: worked on living rock movement and made the rock display random
+- Joseph: worked on gravity ball
 May 10:
 - Joseph: Finished BBall and Earthball moves()
 May 11: